Hall003/cse15l-lab-reports/LabReport3.md

 ## Grep -n
 I asked ChatGPT "what are the commands that can be used with grep" and chose -n
 <br/>
+This command could be useful if you needed to find a particular name in a file and the context in which it was found.
+For example, if you are looking at a list of student IDs and need to find the lines of every ID that contains the number sequence "289".
+It's important to note that it can find patterns inside of words/character sequences.
 <br/>
 `` grep -n "treasure" ./travel_guides/berlitz1/WhereToMalaysia.txt ``
 <br/>